MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 The following features are important to cloud-enabled mobile development:

 * **Authentication and authorization**: Use Azure Mobile Apps to sign-in users using social and enterprise provides.
 Azure App Service supports Azure Active Directory, Facebook, Google, Microsoft, Twitter, and OpenID Connect.
-You can also use any other header-based authorization scheme.
+Azure Mobile Apps supports any authentication scheme that is supported by ASP.NET Core.

 * **Data access**: Azure Mobile Apps provides a mobile-friendly OData v4 data source that's linked to a compatible database via Entity Framework Core.
 Any compatible database can be used, including Azure SQL, Cosmos DB, or an on-premises Microsoft SQL Server.